Volume 5, Issue 9

 Originality/value: The relevant literature shows that job attitudes, LS and OS are under-researched in the public sector in Egypt.
 So, the current investigation has contributed to improve the understanding of this significant issue.
 Besides, the study findings are discussed in perspective of practical implications.
 This research dealt with job attitudes in terms of its concept and dimensions, in addition to dealing with the role of LS in promoting OS at Sadat University in Egypt.

-job attitudes, leadership styles, organizational success
+Keywords: job attitudes, leadership styles, organizational success

 [Download Full Paper] [Page 106-128]